botirjon/BNPhotoViewer/README.md

     func photoViewer(_ photoViewer: BNPhotoViewer, didChangeState state: BNPhotoViewerState) {
         // OPTIONAL: you can perform some action when photo viewer switches between detailed and regular states }

+    func photoViewerDidClose() {
+        // OPTIONAL: perform some action after it closes }
 }
 ```
 After this you are all set to present the photoViewer: